In this post you will learn about the basics of social media for filmmakers in 7 actionable tips.

 Facebook groups are quickly becoming a great way to network and find local film jobs.
 Once again use Facebook's search bar as you would Google and this time search specifically for groups.
 Some Local groups do advertise paid film work.

-On Facebook there are groups where jobs can be found.
-It is becoming more common now for business to use Facebook groups to create communities.
-By searching through facebook I have found Gems Agency and TV Runners Good keywords to use – your job title, your city, film work, film jobs.
+Some companies also advertise jobs on their own Facebook pages.
+By searching through Facebook I have found Gems Agency and TV Runners .
+Good keywords to use – your job title, your city, film work, film jobs.
 Have a search for yourself see what groups are active near you.

 The aim is to not let people forget about you and your work.